nabajyotinath/nabajyotinath.github.io/_pages/activities.md

 <p> 2.
 FBGA Based System Design  <br>
   Duration : 9th Feb - 11th Feb 2018 <br>
   Organizer : CoreEL Technologies Pvt.
 Ltd </p>

+## Miscellaneous
+<p> 1.
+Elected as the Media and Marketing Head for the Research Scholar Forum (RSF)-IITG (2023-2024).
+<p> 3.
+Volunteer for the National Conference on Communication (NCC) from 23 - 26 Feb.
+2023.